sebwiethoff/test/README.md

 # Continuous integration
 Continuous integration refers specifically to the process of steadily adding new code commits to source code, a concept that has evolved over the years.
 Originally, a daily build was the standard for continuous integration.
 Today, the usual rule is for each team member to submit work as soon as it is finished and for a build to be conducted with each significant change.
 Usually, a certain baseline of automated unit and integration testing is performed to ensure that new code does not break the build.
 This way developers know as soon as they're done if their code will meet minimum standards and they can fix problems while the code is still fresh in their minds.
 An important advantage of continuous integration is that it provides developers with immediate feedback and status updates for the software they are working on.

+Continuous Integration is the practice of integrating changes from different developers in the team into a mainline as early as possible, in best cases several times a day.
+This makes sure the code individual developers work on doesn’t divert too much.
+When you combine the process with automated testing, continuous integration can enable your code to be dependable.

 # Continuous delivery
 Continuous delivery builds on continuous integration and as with continuous integration, each code commit is automatically tested at the time it is added.
 In addition to the automated unit and integration testing, a continuous delivery system will include functional tests, regression tests and possibly other tests, such as pre-generated acceptance tests.
 After passing the automated tests, the code changes are sent to a staging environment for deployment.

+Continuous Delivery
+is the practice of keeping your codebase deployable at any point.
+Beyond making sure your application passes automated tests it has to have all the configuration necessary to push it into production.
+Many teams then do push changes that pass the automated tests into a test or production environment immediately to ensure a fast development loop.

 # Continuous deployment